ad9311/xpense/README.md

 # Xpens - Ruby on Rails Capstone Project

-Xpens is an web application that allows you to keep track of all your expenses and categorize them into folders.</br>
+Xpens is a web application that allows you to save all your expenses and categorize them into folders.</br>
-This is an educational project for Microverse using Ruby on Rails.
+Xpens is an educational project for Microverse using Ruby on Rails.

 ## Built With